"The most valuable of all talents is that of never using two words when one will do." -Thomas Jefferson

 Honor pledge.
 Submission of your report must be with an understanding of requirements of the CofC honor code.
 Note that (1) you may not receive help from others in writing the report, (2) the report must be work done originally for this class--it should not contain writing or research you or anyone else has done in other contexts, and (3) it should be free of plagiarism (see next section).

-A word of advice.
-If I detect language or sentence structure that deviates from the style in other parts of your report and sounds like professional writing, I am forced to return to the original source or other sources on the topic for comparison with your report, sentence by sentence.
-This turns into a tremendous waste of my time and I get very grumpy!
+Two words of advice.
+(1) When you read sources, take notes in your own words that reflect your understanding of what you read.
+When you write your report, keep sources away from view.
+These steps will keep you from writing that resembles your sources.
+(2) If I detect language or sentence structure that sounds like professional writing, I am forced to return to the original source and related sources to compare with your report, sentence by sentence.
+This process turns into a tremendous waste of my time and makes me very grumpy.

 Your general mantra to avoid plagiarism: